Alright, it's time to go deeper into WordPress niche applications. This time it's using WordPress to power an academic archive or special collection.

-I received a question as part of my “Ask Me Anything About WordPress” feature and it went like this:
+I received the following question as part of my “Ask Me Anything About WordPress” feature:

 Hi, I work in a university library in NYC and I've been given the task to come up with a low-cost solution for a website that will showcase one of our special collections.
 The collection consists mainly of books, but there are some loose documents and memorabilia.
 I noticed your post on the academic conference theme, Eventor, and your reference to MIT, so I was wondering whether you could recommend a theme for a special collection or small academic archive?
 Any ideas would be greatly appreciated.
 Thank you.

-Now, this, I admit, is one of the more challenging questions I’ve received so far via the “Ask Me” section (note that I have a small backlog of requests and I’m working through them as fast as possible).
-My first instinct was to think, sure, take any WordPress theme, devise a taxonomy with categories and tags, upload your special collection material, assign that taxonomy to it and bob’s your uncle.
+Now, this, I admit, is one of the more challenging questions I've received so far.
+My first instinct was to think, sure, take any WordPress theme, devise a taxonomy with categories and tags, upload your special collection material, assign that taxonomy to it and there's your archive.

 But then, I started to wonder whether someone had already tackled this specific application of WordPress; whether a developer or company had created something that expands usual WordPress functionality and brings something unique to the archive and special collection field.

 It turns out that there is a theme that could be of use and it was developed by that stalwart of WordPress premium themes, WooThemes.
 The theme in question is called BookClub – granted, not quite the same thing as an archive, but you'll see in a moment how it can be fashioned into one.